theandrelima/pydantic-serdes/docs/getting_started.md

 ## Example 2: Data Relationship & Model Rendering

 Let's expand on Example 1 and throw customer data in the mix.
-To make things even a little more interesting (and to prove the point that SerialBus can work seamlessly with multiple serialization formats), let's make it through a separate *.json* file now:
+To make things even a little more interesting (and to prove the point that pydantic-serdes can work seamlessly with multiple serialization formats), let's make it through a separate *.json* file now:

 ```json